adopted-ember-addons/ember-cli-sass/README.md

 1. Right click on app.scss and select _Map to File System Resource..._
 1. Select app.scss from your project directory

-### Upgrading from a previous version

-In a previous versions the `sassOptions` config property was incorrectly moved to the `config/environment.js` file.
-This usage is deprecated, and you should specify the config in the `ember-cli-build.js`.

-In versions of Ember CLI before 1.13 the `sassOptions` config property was placed in `Brocfile.js`, this has since been deprecated.
-If you are upgrading from an older verion of Ember CLI move your `sassOptions` to `ember-cli-build.js` and remove your Brocfile.
-For more information check out the [Ember CLI Brocfile transition guide](https://github.com/ember-cli/ember-cli/blob/master/TRANSITION.md#brocfile-transition).

-If you were using the `inputFile` and `outputFile` options, this is now done by [configuring the output paths](http://ember-cli.com/user-guide/#configuring-output-paths) in `ember-cli-build.js`.

 ## Example

 The following example assumes your bower packages are installed into `bower_components/`.